-Unreliable journey times on sections of the A35, A36, A46, A303, A31, A37, A350 and M32 and lack of resilience and reliability on rail routes with stretches of single track, particularly Exeter-London Waterloo, Swindon-Salisbury and Bristol-Weymouth.5
+Unreliable journey times on the A35, A36, A46, A303, A31 and M32 and lack of resilience and reliability on rail routes with stretches of single track, particularly Exeter-London Waterloo, Swindon-Salisbury and Bristol-Weymouth..

-Seasonal tourism economy: 🚇 😥
+Seasonal tourism economy:

-Delivering viable transport solutions that meet both vear-round demand and accommodate seasonal uplifts of 20-35% in key tourist areas (mostly rural/coastal) such as North Somerset, Dorset and the Cotswolds.
+Seasonal tourism economy: Delivering viable transport solutions that meet both vear-round demand and accommodate seasonal uplifts of 20-35% in key tourist areas (mostly rural/ coastal) such as North Somerset, Dorset and the Cotswolds.
 Poor public transport access to Bristol Airport and lack of resilience on road connections, in context of forthcoming expansion.4